Updated and republished on 3/11/2021.

 5. Protect those delicate duck flippers!

-Provide a run/foraging area with clean, non-coarse surfaces.
-Ducks are clumsy walkers with big flippers, so rough granite, thick chopped mulch, rough concrete, etc. will increase the likelihood of foot/ankle injuries and infections like bumblefoot.
+Ducks should spend their days on clean, non-coarse surfaces.
+Ducks are clumsy walkers with big flippers.
+Thus, surfaces such as rough granite, thick chopped mulch, concrete/asphalt, uncovered hardware wire, etc. will increase the likelihood of foot/ankle injuries and infections like bumblefoot.

-- Important = we’d encourage you to have it on-hand if budget allows;
+- Important = we’d encourage you to have it on-hand if your budget allows

 For simplicity, items in our recommended duck first aid kit are also organized by category.